sbrentan/sdn-on-demand-slices/README.md

 ## Comnetsemu installation

-This project installation and setup has been tested only within a `Windows` environment.
+This project installation and setup has been tested within `Windows` and `MacOS Intel` environments.

 Before starting, make sure you have VirtualBox and Vagrant installed on your machine.
-* You can download **Virtualbox** from its offcial [website](https://www.virtualbox.org/).
+* You can download **VirtualBox** from its official [website](https://www.virtualbox.org/).
 * You can download **Vagrant** from its official [website](https://www.vagrantup.com/).

-To run the virtual machine with ComnetSemu, you can go to this [github repository](https://github.com/stevelorenz/comnetsemu) and clone it to your local machine.
+To run the virtual machine with ComnetSemu, you can go to this [GitHub repository](https://github.com/stevelorenz/comnetsemu) and clone it to your local machine.
 ```sh
 git clone https://github.com/stevelorenz/comnetsemu
 ```

 After cloning the repository, you need to setup and build the virtual machine with Vagrant.

-Open the Vagrantfile in the cloned repository and add this following line in the correct section.
+Open the Vagrantfile in the cloned repository and add the following line in the correct section.
 ```vagrantfile
 comnetsemu.vm.network "forwarded_port", guest: 8080, host: 8080
 ```
 This is used to forward the port 8080 to the host machine and make the web interface of ComnetSemu accessible from your browser.

-Additionally, we suggest to add this line in the Vagrantfile to increase the boot timeout, as the virtual machine takes a while to boot up:
+Additionally, we suggest adding this line in the Vagrantfile to increase the boot timeout, as the virtual machine takes a while to boot up:
 ```vagrantfile
 config.vm.boot_timeout = 3600
 ```